 I don’t think it’s wise to be on Social Networks and not engage.
 That’s the whole point.
 I am at a small hotel and I am very easy to get in touch with.
 If there are needs or issues, I can rectify them very quickly.
-Accessibility creates a trust and I think people really like that.
+Accessibility creates trust and I think people like that.

 Comfort Inn Middletown-Red Bank, NJ